Combinacijus/DS213_ECHO/README.md

 # DS213_ECHO

-This is a customized DS213 APP firmware with Roll Mode support.
+This is a customized DS213 APP firmware with Roll Mode support (and other features).
 Based on the official app firmware v1.27, and fixed some bugs.

 ## What is [Roll Mode](https://www.sweetwater.com/insync/roll-mode/)?

 On an oscilloscope, roll mode is a method of displaying acquired waveform data without waiting for the complete waveform record.
 For example, if a sweep was 10 divisions long with a rate of one second per division, and roll mode wasn’t available, it would take 10 seconds to fill the waveform record.
 But using roll mode, the oscilloscope will immediately begin displaying results rather than waiting the full 10 seconds.

-## Video Demo
+## Roll Mode Video Demo

 - [Youtube](https://youtu.be/iGE-QNMqRk0)
 - [Bilibili](https://www.bilibili.com/video/BV1QA411x7YX)